Jack Hargreaves: Early career

 A lover of angling, Hargreaves was bemused at the way it had become tribalised by class and species, which he blamed on "sociological, technical, financial and Malthusian" causes.
 He wrote Fishing for a Year (1951), in which he argued for "regression" – the pursuit of different fish, in separate places and by varied methods, throughout the seasons.
 "What do they know of fishing" he wrote "who know only one fish and one way to fish for him?"
 Yet his language was seldom so polemic and never adversarial.
 Hargreaves' style was complemented in this first book by the drawings of his friend Bernard Venables:

 "It is one of the most excellent provisions of Nature" he wrote in a chapter for the warmest time of the year "that chub are to be angled for on hot summer afternoons ...
 When the grass is high and full of hum and rustle, when the comfrey blooms along the edge of the water and the air shivers in the heat, the chub lie just under the surface in slacks and corners and eddies all along the bank.
 You will see them and you will think they have not seen you".
 His writing and contacts among anglers saw the president of the Piscatorial Society, Sir Robert Saundby, asking Hargreaves to organise the Society's library.
-With typical thoroughness the collection was removed to Jack's home, leaving it fully catalogued with not a volume unread.
+With typical thoroughness the collection was removed to Jack's home, later leaving it fully catalogued with not a volume unread.
 This was when he became sceptical about the opinion of the 17th-century author of The Compleat Angler, Izaak Walton, as to the culinary qualities of the chub – a dish Hargreaves described as "eating cotton wool full of pins and needles".